How to Help Kids Adjust to Moving

 Explain to them your reasons for moving

 I’m a big believer that kids adjust to things quicker if they actually understand why we make the decisions we do for our family.
-Kids are at the mercy of their parents deciding big things like where they live, so it helps if they can actually understand the reasoning.
+Kids are at the mercy of their parents when it comes to big decisions like where they live, so it helps if they can understand the reasoning behind those choices.

-Sit your kids down and tell them exactly why you are moving, and what you hope it will accomplish.
-Share your dreams and desires for your family for the future.
+Sit your kids down and tell them exactly why you are moving and what you hope it will accomplish.
+Share your dreams and desires for your family’s future.
 Even if kids are sad about moving, they may at least be able to make sense of why it has to happen and even agree with you that it’s the best choice for the family.

 Find activities they like doing and get them involved

-One of the things that we were able to do after moving is spend hours upon hours at the beach.
-This wasn’t possible where we used to live because the beaches cost money, were crowded, and not super close.
-So we made it a point to spend lots of time at the beach when we first moved and the kids loved it!
+One of the things that we were able to do after moving was spend hours upon hours at the beach.
+This wasn’t possible where we used to live because the beaches cost money, were crowded, and weren’t very close.
+So, we made it a point to spend lots of time at the beach when we first moved, and the kids loved it!

 We also signed them up for soccer and summer camp.
-We got them involved in activities as quickly as possible so they could have fun and meet new people.
+We got them involved in activities as quickly as possible so they could have fun, meet new people, and start building connections in their new community.

 Find a connection beforehand if possible

-If you have any connections to the place your moving beforehand, use them to your advantage.
-There was a woman I knew in the new area we were moving to and I knew she had a daughter around the same age as mine.
-I asked if my daughter could write her letters in the months leading up to our move.
+If you have any connections to the place you’re moving to beforehand, use them to your advantage.
+There was a woman I knew in the new area we were moving to, and I knew she had a daughter around the same age as mine.
+I asked if my daughter could write letters to her in the months leading up to our move.

-My daughter and this girl wrote letters back and forth for awhile.
-This helped my daughter feel like she knew at least one person before moving away from the friends she did have.
-It helped her with some of the anxiety she faced about moving.
+My daughter and this girl wrote letters back and forth for a while.
+This helped my daughter feel like she knew at least one person before moving away from the friends she already had.
+It helped ease some of the anxiety she was facing about moving.

 Acknowledge their feelings and allow your child to process them